watson/http-proxy-cache/README.md

 - Forwards all requests to the target by default (i.e. cache not used)
 - Prefers the content in the cache if the `X-Cache-Preferred` header is present (this header is never sent to the target)
+- If environment variable `PROXY_AUTH` is set, the proxy will reject all incoming requests that doesn't have a header `X-Proxy-Auth` with the same value

 ## Prerequisites